I am Brandi Easterling Collins. Welcome to my portfolio. Can I scare you with some of the dark and twisty things I have

 I entered a creative writing scholarship contest at Arkansas Tech University in the spring of 1999 and placed 4th.
-I thought I was going to school to be a psychologist, but I gave up on that and pursued my passions of creative writing and visual art.
-After taking a break in the real world to work and be a wife/mother for the past decade, I am writing again.
-To be honest, I have to write or I will go insane.
+I thought I was going to school to be a psychologist, but I gave up on that and pursued my passions of creative writing and visual art, obtaining my BFA in Creative Writing.
+After taking a decade-long break in the real world to pursue an MS in College Student Personnel, work, and be a wife/mother, I started writing again.
+To be honest, I had to start writing again, or I would have gone insane.

 As my children grow, I hope the heartache I captured in my poetry, stories, and journal entries can help them get through the pain that comes with being a teenager and young adult.
 I can teach my son to be kind if he has to break someone’s heart.
 And when my daughter’s heart is broken someday, I can hand her my journals and let her read how I survived it.
 If their roles are reversed, and my son has the broken heart, and my daughter is the heartbreaker, the same sentiment applies.
 I wish I could shield both of them from any pain.